 I ate at least one slice of this bread for breakfast, dessert, and for a snack.
 I just couldn’t get enough of it and it’s suitable to eat at any time of the day, kind of like my Apple Cider Cupcakes.

 It got my wheels turning on everything I can do with it the next time I make it.
 How about some apple bread french toast, anyone?
 I’m also loving these Dutch Apple Pie Cheesecake Bars from my friend Trish.

-This is fantastically moist bread that I can see being perfect to start a day of apple picking…or Thanksgiving morning.
-The scent in my house was heavenly while this was baking.
-I loved the texture change that came from dicing the apples as opposed to shredding them like a lot of recipes call for.
+This is a fantastically moist bread that I can see being perfect to start a day of apple picking or Thanksgiving morning.
+The scent in my house was heavenly while this was baking, as you can imagine.
+I loved the texture change that came from dicing the apples as opposed to shredding them as a lot of recipes call for.

 Yup, this Cinnamon Apple Pie Bread is the stuff my fall dreams are made of, my friends.
 Bring on the apples, pumpkins and array of browns and orange.

 Be sure to check out my step-by-step video above on how to make this Cinnamon Apple Pie Bread.
 It’s so easy!